fluxusfrequency/blog/seven-reasons-i-love-minitest.md

 I recently reached out to Katrina to ask her thoughts on what's good about Minitest.
 Its simplicity was at the top of her list:
 "It's simpler.
-There's no 'magic' (just plain Ruby)...When there is "magic" then it's very easy to assume that you *can't* understand it...
+There's no 'magic' (just plain Ruby) [...]
+When there is "magic" then it's very easy to assume that you *can't* understand it [...]
 You can read through the [Minitest] source code, and understand what is going on."

 I also asked Sandi Metz what she thought of Minitest.
 She said: "Minitest is